 [user@localhost]$ openstack server create --image Ubuntu-16.04 --flavor \ gp1.semisonic --security-group default --key-name stef --user-data \ cloud-init.sh newserver

-Visit How to launch a virtual server on DreamCompute for more information on how to launch an instance from the command line
+Visit How to launch an instance using the OpenStack CLI for more information on how to launch an instance from the command line

 Writing your own script to be used with Cloud-Init